 The Samsung logo we all know and recognize only came into use in 1993, prior to that there were 2 other logos, created in 1969 and 1980 respectively.

-In May 2017, Samsung were given permission to carry out trials of a self-driving car in South Korea.
+In May 2017, Samsung was given permission to carry out trials of a self-driving car in South Korea.

 In 2012, Samsung invested $10.8 billion in Research and Development which was over 6% of the company’s revenue which is around a ¼ of employees or 60,000 staff.

 Samsung lost a patent battle to rivals Huawei in 2017 after claims that over 20 devices used technology that Samsung hadn’t granted permission.
-Worldwide Huawei are 3rd in the smart phone producers with Samsung being 1st.
+Worldwide Huawei is 3rd in the smartphone producers with Samsung being 1st.

 In August 2016, due to battery malfunctions, Samsung recalled 2.5 million Note 7’s.

-Samsung secured more patents that any other company worldwide with 7670 U.S. patents.
+Samsung secured more patents than any other company worldwide with 7670 U.S. patents.